Modern pentathlon: International competitions

 A world championship has been held every year since 1949.
 The competitions now include men and women's individual and team events together with relay events for men and women and, since 2010, a mixed relay event.
 After much lobby work of the president of the German Modern Pentathlon Federation, Wilhelm Henze, women were for the first time admitted at the world championships in 1977, and at the official world championships in 1981.

 The Modern Pentathlon World Cup is an annual series of modern pentathlon competitions, with four events taking place in the regular season and the top 36 female and top 36 male athletes qualifying to compete in the World Cup Final.
 It was first held in 1999.

 Format changes over time

 Modern pentathlon has been the subject of numerous changes since its creation.

 Fencing

 In 2015 — and for the first time in the 2016 Summer Olympics — a system of an additional bonus round was added to épée fencing in international competitions.
 Before that, there was only the round-robin format.

+From 2025, after a round-robin system in the qualification stage, the finals feature a direct elimination stage where pairings are based on round-robin results.
+The bonus round was eliminated.

 Swimming

 Until the 2000 Olympics, the distance for swimming was 300 metres; at that time it was changed to 200 metres.

+In 2026, the distance was further reduced to 100 metres.

 Riding

 The distance of the cross-country riding event was reduced from 5 km to 4 km in 1972.
 For the 1988 Summer Olympics cross-country riding was changed to show jumping.

+This event was replaced by an obstacle course event after the 2024 Olympics, and horse riding is no longer part of Modern Pentathlon.